Cerapter/naon/README.md

 Further, the server sends back a similarly built packet, however, it may modify it in some ways.
+For example, some servers may filter out delays, or play jokes on the user's text messages (think disemvoweling and shaking).

 ### OOC messages: `CT` ###